 Methods

 The trial methodology has been previously reported[4].
 Individuals aged over 40 years were randomly selected from the population in semi-urban Bhaktapur, Nepal, urban Lima, Peru, and rural Nakaseke, Uganda.
 We tested CAPTURE (COPD Assessment in Primary Care To Identify Undiagnosed Respiratory Disease and Exacerbation Risk, which includes peak expiratory flow, PEF), COLA-6 (COPD in LMICs Assessment-6, which includes PEF) and the Lung Function Questionnaire (LFQ, which does not include PEF).
 To characterise diagnostic pathways, we used a structured decision tree (Figure 1) to consider the likelihood of reaching individuals for the screening visit, prevalence of COPD, and screening tool accuracy.
 We estimated the overall accuracy of the tools, and a sensitivity analysis used site-specific accuracy estimates with thresholds for the tools adjusted to return a sensitivity ≥90%.
 The likelihood of individuals accessing the healthcare system for a spirometry-confirmed diagnosis, and the availability of spirometry were also considered.
 Each step was costed from a health-system perspective using time taken to deliver CAPTURE, COLA-6 and LFQ, and externally sourced costs including the cost of spirometry, and of a clinician visit for those testing positive.
 We present three metrics – 1) cost of diagnostic workup per 100 individuals screened, 2) cost per correctly identified negative or positive case, and 3) cost per correctly diagnosed positive case.
 To reflect those who could benefit from treatment, metrics 2 and 3 considered only positive cases that accessed the health system.
 Permissions were obtained and participants provided written consent as reported in the parent study[3,4].
+A detailed description of the assumptions on costing and probabilities associated with the decision tree are provided in the supplement.

 FIGURE 1: Decision tree for screening using a case-finding questionnaire (CFQ), assuming that confirmatory diagnosis with spirometry subsequently takes place.